contiv-experimental/volplugin/README.md

 ## volplugin: cluster-wide volume management for container ecosystems

-volplugin uses a master/slave model to dynamically mount and maintain ceph RBD devices.
+volplugin uses a master/slave model to dynamically mount and maintain ceph RBD images for containers, and manages actions to take on those images, such as snapshots and filesystem types.
 It is still very alpha as of this writing.

 ### Prerequisites: